leith-bartrich/fiepipe/README.txt

 For now, there are two recomended ways to install fiepipe directly.
 Either to just use it, or to develop it while you use it.

-Installs are aqcuired via github through pip and use a standard setup.py file.
+Installs are generally aqcuired via github and use a standard setup.py file.
 This should be secure because you are trusting HTTPS (not HTTP) to guarontee that github is actually github (and not an impostor or man in the middle).
 And in turn you trust github to guarontee that I'm me.
 And you in turn trust me.